We Collaborate #3 - Social Workers

-Good products and services originate from the sustained internal excellence that employee-based 'social workers' strive for every day.
+Good products and services originate from the sustained internal excellence that collaborative employees strive for every day.
 By incorporating social moments into an otherwise covert process, enterprises can harness the combined capability of the workforce and its social network of brand evangelists in new and valuable ways.

 This does not mean that the race to a socially-powered business is without its hurdles.
 To accelerate adoption and usage of social tools enterprises should:

-(1) Empower ‘socially-aware’ employees to breathe life into the business culture
+(1) Empower socially-aware employees to breathe life into the business culture and the market

 (2) Focus on the benefits of open collaboration rather than the threat to existing culture

-CIO’s should be the catalyst to collaboration rather than a barrier.
+CIOs and COOs should be the catalyst to collaboration, rather than a barrier.
 Social collaboration by definition will span lines of business, systems and IT silos; embrace this approach to ensure the customer remains at the heart of all improvements.